-- A. Students seeking to change their status (i.e., from full-time to part-time,1part-time to full-time, or full-time or part-time to flex-time) must apply for and receive permission from the Associate Dean for Academic Affairs.
-Once an application is received, the Associate Dean for Academic Affairs may, in his/her sole discretion: 1. approve the application; - 1. approve the application - 2. deny the application; - 3. request additional information prior to issuing a decision; and/or - 4. require that the student seek and receive counseling provided by the University.

-1 Full-time students who will graduate within three (3) years of the date of their matriculation as contemplated by § XII.F. herein, are not obligated to change their status in an academic term if the credit hours in which they are enrolled are twelve (12) or less, so long as the student will graduate during the term in which the student is taking the reduced course load.
+A. Students seeking to change their status (i.e., from full-time to part-time, part-time to full-time, or full-time or part-time to part-time flex) must apply for and receive permission from the Associate Dean for Academic Affairs.
+Note that full-time students who will graduate within three (3) years of the date of their matriculation are not obligated to change their status in an academic term if the credit hours in which they are enrolled are twelve (12) or less, so long as the student will graduate during the term in which the student is taking the reduced course load.